 - Always carry and wear medical identification that tells others that you have diabetes.

 - Keep medicines, syringes, and blood sugar testing supplies in your carry-on luggage.
 Don’t put them in checked luggage in case the airline loses your bag.
 Also, the cargo hold isn’t heated or insulated well, which could damage your medicine and supplies.

 - Take enough medicines and supplies to last an extra week in case you get stranded or stay longer than you planned.
-If you’re traveling with someone, ask if he can carry some of them for you.
+If you’re traveling with someone, ask if they can carry some of them for you.

 - Let the airlines, cruise ships, and tour guides know in advance that you have diabetes.

 At the Airport

 To make your trip through airport security hassle-free, try to:

 - Make sure you tell security that you have diabetes and that you’re carrying medical supplies.
 You can take them through security checkpoints, but they must have a prescription label on them.

 - All of your supplies should have a proper manufacturer's label.

 - Security will allow you to carry syringes if you have insulin with you.

 - If you’re wearing an insulin pump, you must notify security.
 They will need to inspect the meter.
 You must request that they not remove the meter.